 ‘RP’ is the Return Point of cash

-As we can see that the above graph indicates a lower limit which is the minimum cash a business requires to function, adding up the spread of cash (Z) to this lower limit gives us the return point or the average cash requirement.
+We can see that the above graph indicates a lower limit which is the minimum cash a business requires to function.
+Adding up the spread of cash (Z) to this lower limit gives us the return point or the average cash requirement.

-Let us now discuss the formula of the Miller – Orr’ model to find out the return point of cash and the spread along the minimum level and the maximum level:
+Let us now discuss the formula of the Miller – Orr’ model to find out the return point of cash and the spread across the minimum level and the maximum level:

-‘Return Point’ is the point at which cash is to be invested or withdrawn;
+‘Return Point’ is the point at which money is to be invested or withdrawn;

 ‘Minimum Level’ is the minimum cash required for business sustainability;